Skip to main content Skip to navigation

 Professor Magnus Richardson

-I am a researcher in the field of theoretical neuroscience.
+My research is in the field of theoretical neuroscience.
 I develop mathematical models of activity in the brain, work with experimentalists studying the processes of neurodegenerative diseases and have a general interest in theories of artifical and natural intelligence.
-Over the last 10 years I have taught modules on mathematical biology, theoretical neuroscience and machine learning.
-In the five years from summer 2016 I was the Director of the Mathematics for Real-World Systems Centre for Doctoral Training and led the successful UKRI-funded £5M renewal in 2018.
+I have taught modules on mathematical biology, theoretical neuroscience and machine learning and, during 2016-2020, was the Director of the Mathematics for Real-World Systems Centre for Doctoral Training.
+I led the successful UKRI-funded £5M competitive renewal for an additional 50 PhD studentships that will fund the CDT up until 2028 and now support the Centre as Deputy Director.

 Research group